aeternity/protocol/specification/node/api/README.md

-# æternity node API
+# Aeternity node API

 This document:

-* Provides an overview of the API exposed by the æternity node;
+* Provides an overview of the API exposed by the aeternity node;
-* Defines the Channels WebSocket API of the æternity node;
+* Defines the Channels WebSocket API of the aeternity node;
-* Describes the intended usage of the user API of the æternity node.
+* Describes the intended usage of the user API of the aeternity node.

 ## Overview

-The æternity node exposes the following APIs:
+The aeternity node exposes the following APIs:

 * Peer-to-peer network API.
 It consists of one TCP endpoint:
   * It is encrypted and authenticated using the Noise protocol;